 If your budget allows it, staying at a Disney resort can add an entire other dimension to your trip.
 Disney offers resorts at several pricing levels, and starts with the value resorts.
 The value resort prices are currently starting at around $89 a night.
 You can reduce your costs further through a variety of means.
 For example Disney discounts room prices significantly during the slower periods.
 There are also discounts for Florida Residents, Chase Visa credit card holders, and Annual Passholders.
 You can save approximately 50%, give or take, on Deluxe Disney Villas by renting Disney Vacation Club Villa points.

 You may want to visit www.mousesavers.com for more money saving ideas.

 Some of the Disney Perks for staying on property actually reduce your other costs.
 For example you won’t have to pay for parking in the parks.
 That’s important to consider when calculating and comparing room costs.
 Also consider that some of the perks can’t be bought!

 You Some Great Perks When You Stay in a Disney Resort!

 Consider the value of the perks you get when you stay in a Disney resort, as you determine what Disney actually costs.
 In addition to what you experience within each Disney resort, you get many perks such as:

-- Advance booking – You get to schedule your FastPass+ passes 60 days in advance of your trip, and your dining reservations 180 days ahead of your trip.
+- Advance booking for Fastpass + – You get to schedule your FastPass+ passes 60 days in advance of your trip.
 That’s a huge advantage!

 - Preferred Tee Times on Disney golf courses.